learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 new_post = author.posts.create(title: "Web Development for Cats")
 ```

-This will return a create a new `Post` object with the `author_id` already set
+This will create a new `Post` object with the `author_id` already set for you!
-for you!
 We use this one as much as possible because it's just easier.

 `author.posts.create` will create a new instance and persist it to the database.
 You can also use `author.posts.build` to generate a new instance without